spacetelescope/jwst_magic/docs/magic_user_guide/README.md

 # JWST MAGIC: User's Guide

-How to use the Multi-Application Guiding Interface for Commissioning (MAGIC) for simulated and real JWST data.
+How to use the Multi-Application Guiding Interface for Commissioning (MAGIC) for simulated and real JWST data during JWST's OTE Commissioning.

 #### Authors:
-* Shannon Osborne (sosborne@stsci.edu)
+* Shannon Osborne
-* Keira Brooks (kbrooks@stsci.edu)
+* Keira Brooks
 * Lauren Chambers
 * Sherie Holfeltz